Ice has turned green in Antarctica and this can be seen even from space: what is happening

 Many algae fields on the islands, slightly protruding above sea level, can disappear after snow cover.
 On the other hand, new opportunities will open up on the mainland and in more elevated areas.

-“There are probably many different types of algae, each with its own niche.
-Some live on the very surface of the snow, others - a little deeper, and their number will vary depending on the temperature, - says professor of biology from Cambridge Allison Smith.
-“But we do not know whether their number will increase or decrease, and we will not know without constant monitoring.”
+“There are likely many different types of algae, each with its own niche.
+Some live at the very surface of the snow, others a little deeper, and their numbers will vary depending on the temperature, says Cambridge biology professor Allison Smith.
+“But we don’t know whether their numbers will increase or decrease, and we won’t know without constant monitoring.”

 The study, whose results were published in the journal Nature Communications, also involved specialists from the British Center for Antarctic Research and the University of Edinburgh.